-While we at JMIR are proud of our leading position when ranked by Impact Factor (JMIR: 5.43, JMIR mHealth: 4.77; both in Q1 in the medical informatics category), we also discourage obsession over the Journal Impact Factor (in particular if abused as proxy to assess the quality of individual articles).
+While we at JMIR are proud of our leading position when ranked by Journal Impact Factor (JMIR: 7.08, JMIR mHealth and uHealth: 4.95), we also discourage obsession over the impact factor (in particular if abused as proxy to assess the quality of individual articles).
 Still, our ranking in the JCR is an important validation that even as small open access publisher we can compete with journals published by publishing giants.